 For over 30 years we have adopted families from Circle of Concern at Christmas.
 Members of the congregation take tags from our tree and purchase gifts for the family members so that on Christmas morning there will be gifts under their family tree.

 On Sundays, four times a year, we invite the community to join us in a blood drive to support the Red Cross.
-On average about 25 pints of blood are collected to help meet the demands of health care in the St. Louis area.
+On average about 25 pints of blood are collected each drive to help meet the demands of health care in the St. Louis area.

 Every Sunday our congregation members bring food to fill the shopping cart located in the Narthex.
 This food is then delivered to the local food pantry, Circle of Concern.

-Our church conducts mission trips, both locally and out of stated, as needs arise and we can provide help.
+Our church conducts mission trips, both locally and out of state, as needs arise and we can provide help.
 We have taken youth, adult and multi-generational trips to places such as Joplin, MO; New Orleans, LA; Kansas City, MO; Houston, TX.

 At various times, opportunities arise to do projects that serve the community.
 Some examples would be: Rainbow Village (developmentally disabled adult facility) Clean-up Day, Thanksgiving food collection at local schools, leaf raking for elderly, etc.